frictionlessdata/website/site/blog/2018-03-07-well-packaged-datasets/README.md

 3. **Load a Data Package** option

   With this option, you can load a pre-existing *datapackage.json* file to view and edit its metadata and resource fields.
+***

-Our [Gross Domestic Product dataset for all countries (1960 - 2014)](https://github.com/frictionlessdata/example-data-packages/blob/master/gross-domestic-product-all/data/gdp.csv) dataset is publicly available on GitHub.
+Let's use our [Gross Domestic Product dataset for all countries (1960 - 2014)](https://github.com/frictionlessdata/example-data-packages/blob/master/gross-domestic-product-all/data/gdp.csv) dataset, which is publicly available on GitHub.

 Obtain a link to the raw CSV file by clicking on the Raw button at the top right corner of the GitHub file preview page, as shown in figure 1 below.
 The resulting hyperlink looks like `https://raw.githubusercontent.com/datasets/continent-codes/master/data/continent-codes.csv`